BM345/NagwaSchemas/question/response_json_specification.md

 The only response format that we apply validation for is the `input_text` format.

-In the case of the `input_text` format where validation is applied and the student's answer passes, this object will simply be:
+In the case where validation is applied and the student's answer passes, this object will simply be:

 ```json
 "validation": {